"That's your problem."

 - Pastiched by Yahtzee's Zero Punctuation review of Richard Garriott's Tabula Rasa, in which Yahtzee, in an effort to test out the game's cuss word filter, names his character "Gareth Gobelcoque."

-- Homestar Runner's Lem and Bev Sportsinterviews and Senor Havingalittletrouble.
+- The world of Homestar Runner has Lem and Bev Sportsinterviews and Senor Havingalittletrouble.

 - Tales of MU: